Ks5810/travel-destinations/report.md

 Todo:
 - Modify routing and destination table to be unique to user
-- Start reading about [Google Map Api]
+- Start reading about [Google Maps Api]
-- Implement simple map using [React Google Map]
+- Implement simple map using [React Google Maps]

 ## Wed 6/10
 Completed: